onetwo360/360-viewer/README.md

             false

 ## Development code
 The following code is used during development.
 It will automatically be removed when it is compiled and minified.

-The globalDefines sets `isTesting`, `isDevServer` and `isNodeJs` predicates which can be used for conditional code, ie. code present in the file used for test and development that will be removed from the production build.

-    require("solapp").globalDefines global if typeof isNodeJs != "boolean"

 ### Meta information about the application
 This is primarily used for the README.md and to make sure necessary css are included when the devserver is running, and also that the minified version `webjs` is build.